Kalighat Home for the Dying: Baptisms of the dying

-St. Mother Teresa encouraged members of her order to baptize dying patients, without regard to the individual's religion.
+Mother Teresa encouraged members of her order to baptize dying patients, without regard to the individual's religion.
 In a speech at the Scripps Clinic in California in January 1992, she said: "Something very beautiful... not one has died without receiving the special ticket for St. Peter, as we call it.
 We call baptism ticket for St. Peter.
 We ask the person, do you want a blessing by which your sins will be forgiven and you receive God?
 They have never refused.
 So 29,000 have died in that one house [in Kalighat] from the time we began in 1952."

 Critics have argued that patients were not provided sufficient information to make an informed decision about whether they wanted to be baptized and the theological significance of a Christian baptism.

-Some of St. Mother Teresa's defenders have argued that baptisms are either soul-saving or harmless and hence the criticisms would be pointless (a variant of Pascal's Wager).
+Some of Mother Teresa's defenders have argued that baptisms are either soul-saving or harmless and hence the criticisms would be pointless (a variant of Pascal's Wager).
 Simon Leys, in a letter to The New York Review of Books, wrote: "Either you believe in the supernatural effect of this gesture – and then you should dearly wish for it.
 Or you do not believe in it, and the gesture is as innocent and well-meaningly innocuous as chasing a fly away with a wave of the hand."